Skip to main content

 Have you ever wondered if the moon affects your sleep?
-A new study shows that your sleep patterns can be affected by the moon!
-This recent study discovered that on the nights before a full moon, we tend to go to sleep later and sleepless.
+A new study shows that your sleep patterns can be affected by the moon.
+This recent study discovered that on the nights before a full moon, we tend to go to sleep later and sleep less.

 Moonlight Vs. Artificial Light

 Before artificial light was readily accessible, people would spend a lot more time outside at night leading up to the full moon.
-The extra light made it easy to move around, work later harvesting crops, or meet with neighbors and friends.
-The full moon made the days longer for a few days.
+The extra light made it easier to move around, work later harvesting crops, or meet with neighbors and friends.
+The full moon essentially made the days longer for a few days.

 Melatonin and the Moon